Getting started with the CLI

 5. Still in your CLI, set konflux as the default context:

-kubectl config set-context konflux
+kubectl config use-context konflux

 6. Trigger a round trip from your machine to the cluster and back, to verify the connection: